Bachelor of Engineering (Software Engineering) (Honours)

 Cutting-edge technology

-Use the latest tools and technology and at the forefront of cutting-edge solutions to lead in the digital age.
+Use the latest tools and technology, operating at the forefront of innovative solutions to lead in the digital age.

 What you will study

-You can also choose from a range of technical or business minors to expand your knowledge and explore your capabilities.
+Along the way, you’ll complete a major research project that includes a work-integrated learning experience, and can also choose from a range of technical or business minors to supplement your knowledge and explore your capabilities.

 Details